bluescarni/mppp/doc/integer_benchmarks.rst

 ........................

 In this setup, the integer vectors are initialised with small *non-negative* values, and the final dot product is less than :math:`2^{64}`. mp++ integers with 1 limb of static size are employed.
-For this benchmark, we also include timings for 64-bit (``std::uint64_t``) and 128-bit (``__uint128_t``) integers.

 .. figure:: _static/integer1_dot_product_unsigned.png
-   :scale: 50%
+   :width: 600px
    :align: center

-It can be immediately seen how the initialisation cost for the ``mpz_int`` class is much higher than for the other integer types.
-This is due to the fact that the GMP API always uses dynamically-allocated memory, even for small values.
-The other multiprecision integer types all employ a small-value optimisation, and thus avoid the performance cost of heap allocation.

-In this particular benchmark, mp++ is about 3 times faster than GMP (as measured via the ``mpz_int`` wrapper) in the ``operation`` portion of the benchmark. mp++ is also faster than ``cpp_int`` and FLINT, albeit by a smaller margin.
+In this particular benchmark, mp++ is almost 4 times faster than GMP. mp++ is also faster than ``cpp_int`` and FLINT, albeit by a smaller margin.
-With respect to the 64/128-bit hardware integer types, there are x4/x2 slowdowns in the ``operation`` portion of the benchmark.
+With respect to the 64/128-bit builtin integer types, there are x4/x2 slowdowns.

 1-limb signed integers
 ......................

 This setup is almost identical to the :ref:`previous one <integer1_dot_product_unsigned>`, but this time the vectors are initialised with both positive *and* negative values.
-For this benchmark, we also include timings for 64-bit (``std::int64_t``) and 128-bit (``__int128_t``) integers.

 .. figure:: _static/integer1_dot_product_signed.png
-   :scale: 50%
+   :width: 600px
    :align: center

-The presence of both positive and negative values has a noticeable performance impact with respect to the previous test for all libraries, both during the initialisation of the vectors and in the ``operation`` part of the benchmark.
+The presence of both positive and negative values has a noticeable performance impact with respect to the previous test for all multiprecision libraries.
 This is due to the fact that sign handling in multiprecision computations is typically implemented with branches, and when positive and negative values are equally likely the effectiveness of the CPU's branch predictor is much reduced.

 The performance advantage of mp++ with respect to the other libraries is retained, albeit by a smaller margin.
-With respect to the 64/128-bit hardware integer types, there are x10/x4 slowdowns in the ``operation`` portion of the benchmark.
+With respect to the 64/128-bit builtin integer types, there are x8/x4 slowdowns.
-The worse slowdowns (with respect to the previous unsigned test) are due to the high number of mispredicted branches in this particular test.

 .. _integer2_dot_product_unsigned: